MicrosoftCloudEssentials-LearningHub/DemosScenarios-TechTalks/0_Azure/2_AzureAnalytics/0_Fabric/demos/31_FabricActivatorRulePipeline/README.md

 ---

-### **Step 6: Troubleshooting (If Needed)**
+## Troubleshooting (If Needed)
 - If the second pipeline does not trigger:
   1. Double-check the rule configuration in Activator.
-  2. Verify that the second pipeline is set to accept external triggers.
-  3. Review the logs in Activator for any errors or warnings.
+  2. Review the logs in Activator for any errors or warnings.

----

-Would you like me to assist with any specific step, such as configuring the event or rule in Activator?

 <div align="center">